SMTorg/smt/doc/_src_docs/applications/ego.rst

 Regarding the parallel execution, one can implement specific multiprocessing by deriving the _Evaluator_ interface and overriding the default implementation of the _run(fun, x)_ method.
 The default implementation simply runs _fun(x)_.

 Regardless the others parameters, you can specify a mixed surrogate model to make mixed optimization.
-[8]_

-You can penalize already evaluated point in EI via tunneling (not recommanded for high dimensional problems).
+See [8]_.
+The expected improvement is continuously computed and optimized so that can lead to an infill point that will be projected, in the mixed case, to an already evaluated point.
+To avoid the re-evaluation of a point, you can penalize the Expected Improvement via tunneling which decrease the EI in the neighbourhood of the known DOE points.
+However, this is not recommanded for high dimensional problems because the re-evaluation is uncommon.
+Tunneling evaluation can be slow with a lot of point.

 References